skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **elec_temp** *(double)* - Default: *0.0*

-  This argument determines electronic temperature for Fermi-Dirac scheme.
+  This argument determines electronic temperature in the Fermi-Dirac scheme.
 The unit is K.

 \

 - **mixer** *(string)* - Default: *'Broyden'*

   This argument specifies mixing method for charges used in SCC-DFTB.
-  The available options of this argument are same as the original arguments of DFTB+.
+  The available options of this argument are the same as the original arguments of DFTB+.
-  The detailed parameters used in each mixer are set to default values of the DFTB+ program.
+  The detailed parameters used in each mixer are set to default values of DFTB+.
-  If you want to know the detailed process of each mixer, see the manual of the DFTB+ program.
+  If you want to know the detailed process of each mixer, see the manual of DFTB+.
-  Following four mixers can be used in current interfacing; {*'Broyden'*, *'Anderson'*, *'DIIS'*, *'Simple'*}
+  Following four mixers can be used in the current interface; {*'Broyden'*, *'Anderson'*, *'DIIS'*, *'Simple'*}

 \

 - **ex_symmetry** *(string)* - Default: *'singlet'*

-  This argument specifies symmetry of excited state used in TD-DFTB.
+  This argument specifies symmetry of excited states used in TD-DFTB.
-  The available options of this argument are same as the original arguments of DFTB+.
+  The available options of this argument are the same as the original arguments of DFTB+.
-  Currently, *'triplet'* and *'both'* options are not added in our interfacing script.
+  Currently, *'triplet'* and *'both'* options are not added in our interface.

-  + *'singlet'*: Calculate singlet excited state in Casida formalism.
+  + *'singlet'*: Calculate singlet excited states in Casida formalism.

 \

 - **e_window** *(double)* - Default: *0.0*

-  This argument determines energy window for TD-DFTB.
-It increases the efficiency of NACME evaluation. **e_window** indicates the energy range above the last transition at highest excitation to be included in excited state calculation.
+  This argument determines the energy window for TD-DFTB.
+It increases the efficiency of NACME evaluation. **e_window** indicates the energy range above the last transition at the highest excitation to be included in the excited state calculation.
 This option must be treated carefully.

 \

 - **k_point** *(integer, list)* - Default: *3 \* [ 1 ]*

-  This argument specifies number of K-point samplings.
+  This argument specifies the number of K-point samplings.
 The list consists of three elements.
   If the default is used for the periodic cell, the :math:`\Gamma`-point sampling is used.

 \